IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 The following table lists all possible `status` field values and their `statusText` descriptions that the [callback function](#callback-function) can return.

 >IMPORTANT: The following values are intended only to inform you of identity availability.
 Do not use them in conditional logic.
-If identity is not available, to determine the best course of action, use the [isLoginRequired()](#isloginrequired-boolean) function.

 | Status | Identity Availability | Description |
 | :--- | :--- | :--- |